Hemal-Sinha/cyberlabs/README.md

 for data given.
 I made a cluster of 50 for the dataset as at k = 50 N , I got

 an Accuracy of : 40.6%

+~Neural Network : It is a model which predicts outputs for the given inputs.It consists of one input layer, one output layer and one hidden layer.

+Error and Incomplete